 [Sakata City, Yamagata Prefecture] Yamagata Prefecture's only inhabited remote island "Tobishima" has a soothing daily life with migratory birds and sunsets!

-A small island floating in the Sea of JapanTobishima” is the only inhabited remote island in Yamagata Prefecture, located in the Sea of Japan 39 km northwest of Sakata City, Yamagata Prefecture.
+A small island floating in the Sea of JapanTobishima Island" is the only inhabited remote island in Yamagata Prefecture, located in the Sea of Japan 39 km northwest of Sakata City, Yamagata Prefecture

-``Tobishima'' is visited by many migratory birds that bird watchers admire.It is a small island with a circumference of approximately 10 km and the entire island is designated as a quasi-national park (Chokai Quasi-National Park).
+Tobishima is visited by many migratory birds, a favorite among bird watchersIt is a small island with a circumference of about 10 kilometers, and the entire island is designated as a quasi-national park (Chokai Quasi-National Park)

-Tobishima port
+Tobishima Port

-Tobishima port
+Tobishima Port

-"Tobishima" can be reached in about 1 hour from Sakata PortIn recent years, the number of people immigrating to the island has been increasing.
+Tobishima is about an hour away from Sakata PortAs a result, the number of people moving to the island has been increasing in recent years

-A stopover point for migratory birds?
+A stopover for migratory birds?

 Tobishima Daylily